 That’s important to know because when we cleanse with soap, two things happen . . .

 1. We remove debris and transient bacteria.
 We also rinse away some of the good bacteria that are part of our natural microbiome, but those bacteria also live in the deeper layers of our skin that water doesn’t touch and therefore quickly repopulate.

 2. Unfortunately, soap also changes the skin’s pH from acid to alkaline and washes off the “protective film” part of the mantle, which is sebum produced by our skin.
 Or as New York dermatologist Dr. Whitney Bowe put it, “The natural acidity in our skin can be disrupted when we use harsh cleansers and soaps.
 This in turn destroys the acid mantle protecting our skin from harmful bacteria, germs, and pollutants.”

 So, how does apple cider vinegar benefit skin?

 According to Dr. Bowe, apple cider vinegar “returns acidity to your skin and the malic acid in apple cider vinegar makes it antibacterial, wiping out bacteria.”
-Using a toner made with apple cider vinegar restores pH, and then all you need to do is smooth on moisturizer and you’re done!
+In other words, using a toner made with apple cider vinegar restores our natural pH levels, which benefits skin in several ways:

 In this interview, New York dermatologist Sejal Shah, M.D., says that “While there haven’t been any scientific studies specifically evaluating apple cider vinegar for acne, the acetic acid in apple cider vinegar has both antibacterial and keratolytic properties.”